-Perform the following checks after completing electrical installation of the device:
+The following checks must be performed after completing electrical connection of the device:

-- Does the supply voltage match the specifications on the nameplate? - Is the device connected as per section 4.1? - Are all screws firmly tightened? - Optional terminal box: are the cable glands tight?
+- Does the supply voltage match the specifications on the nameplate? - Is the device connected as described in Chap.
+4.1 "Connecting the device"? - Are all screws firmly tightened? - Optional terminal box: are the cable glands leaktight?